-The area south west of Sevens Creek could be an ideal location for a major visitor accommodation offer, which can leverage off the harness and greyhound racing operations.
+The area south west of Seven Creeks is an ideal location for a major visitor accommodation offer, which can leverage off the harness and greyhound racing operations and potential recreational equine activities.
 The accommodation establishment should be of high quality design and be able to support key market gaps in tourist accommodation, as well as maximising the exposure to the natural setting of the area.
+Consideration may be made to an integrated resort development which caters for a number of user groups, similar to the RACV Inverloch resort.